philzook58/philzook58.github.io/_posts/2025-08-04-refinement_kdrag1.md

 ## Partial Definitions

 Another interesting thing to do is generalize `define` to take a input telescope and an output subset.
 This puts some guard rails on partially defined functions.
-It also adds the typing annotations into the registry inside the body of `prove_sig`
+It also adds the typing annotations into the registry inside the body of `prove_sig`.
+This feels somewhat like refinement typing, but also feels a bit like Hoare logic style pre/post conditions / contract annotations like in Dafny.
+These are related concepts.

 ```python
 def define(